 EuroMillions is the single largest international lottery drawing of them all, and that alone makes it worth a look.
-Winning the top payout in this one is virtually guaranteed to set you for life with previous jackpots in the range of €190 million setting a precedent for big payouts.
-There are very few lotteries anywhere in the world that can compare to the sheer magnitude of these jackpots.
+Winning the top payout in this one is virtually guaranteed to set you for life, with previous jackpots in the range of €190 million setting a precedent for big payouts.
+There are very few lotteries anywhere globally that can compare to the sheer magnitude of these jackpots.

-Tax free payouts (except Spain, Switzerland and Portugal) and immediate lump-sum payments of the entire prize only make it that much sweeter.
+Tax-free payouts (except Spain, Switzerland, and Portugal) and immediate lump-sum payments of the entire prize only make it that much sweeter.
 If you haven’t tried this lottery yet, you’re definitely missing out.
-That’s no problem though, because you can enter the next drawing today no matter where you live with the help of the internet.
-The following concierge lotto ticket providers sell EuroMillions tickets online around the world and send real people to go buy tickets on your behalf.
+That’s no problem, though, because you can enter the next drawing today no matter where you live with the help of the internet.
+The following concierge lotto ticket providers sell EuroMillions tickets online around the world and send real people to buy tickets on your behalf.

 Best EuroMillions Lottery Sites

 EuroMillions is capable of awarding such large payouts thanks to its wide reach and €2-per-ticket cost.
 In the real world, EuroMillions entries are sold in the UK, France, Spain, Austria, Belgium, Ireland, Luxembourg, Portugal, Liechtenstein, Monaco, and Switzerland.
 If you live elsewhere, you can join the action with the help of any major lottery website.

 Thirteen prize levels also help to boost interest and keep people coming back for more.
 Every time you buy a ticket, you can know that you have a 1 in 13 chance of winning any prize at all.
 The odds of winning the big one are quite a bit longer than that, but it’s nice to know that you have a realistic chance not to end up empty-handed with any particular ticket.